cb125/Dynamics/bibliography.md

 *Mind and Language* 1-25.
 https://doi.org/10.1111/mila.12290
 The semantic component produces constraints on possible contents (so let general cognition worry about update).

 Heim, Irene.
+1982. *The semantics of definite and indefinite noun phrases*.
+UMass PhD dissertation.
+Available at [semanticsarchive.net](https://semanticsarchive.net).
+A companion to her 1983 paper in which she develops a dynamic semantics in chapter 3 that focusses on bound anaphora and donkey sentences rather than on presupposition projection.
+The treatment of negation in this version is dynamically closed, unlike in the 1983 paper.

+Heim, Irene.
 1983/1988/2008.
 On the Projection Problem for Presuppositions.
 Written in 1983 for WCFFL2; published in the proceedings of WCCFL in 1988; reprinted